digshake/CSJavaWUSTL/_sources/Module0-Introduction/software.rst

    * It includes a smart editor that helps you create and work with computer code.
    * It can work with other programs called `compilers <http://en.wikipedia.org/wiki/Compiler>`_.
 Compilers translate the program you write into something the computer can run.
 The JDK that you installed included a compiler.
    * Other handy features, like support for `debugging assistance <http://en.wikipedia.org/wiki/Debugger>`_.
-We'll be using `*Eclipse* <https://www.eclipse.org/downloads/>`_, a popular IDE that supports programming in Java.
+We'll be using `Eclipse <https://www.eclipse.org/downloads/>`_, a popular IDE that supports programming in Java.

 2. Create a GitHub Account
 =====================

 We will be using software called `Git <http://git-scm.com/>`_ for "version control".  `Version control systems (VCS) <https://en.wikipedia.org/wiki/Version_control>`_ are a way of life in the modern software-development industry.
 They track how team members have changed a project, and they are particularly useful for collaborative projects, where multiple developers work concurrently on the same body of code.
-Below is a video explaining the concept:

-<iframe src="https://player.vimeo.com/video/41027679" width="480" height="270" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 We use the site `GitHub <https://github.com>`_ to distribute and collect course work.
 GitHub is a place that hosts git repositories.
 You need to create a (free) account.
 Please visit `GitHub <https://github.com>`_ and sign up for an account.
 Please use your WUSTL email address, although you can add multiple e-mail addresses.
 If you already have an account, please be sure to add your WUSTL email. `These directions <https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/adding-an-email-address-to-your-github-account>`_ describe how to add additional email addresses.